TechByChoice/website/README.md

     $ pipenv shell

 Next step is to install all the required packages.
-This project is using `Pipenv` to manage dependencies.
+This project is using `Pipenv` to manage dependencies:

     $ pipenv install